Striking a Balance to Deliver Authentic Ad Experiences

 These results suggest that even though the audience may be bilingual in both languages, creative with a single language is actually more impactful in this context.
 This insight makes sense to Nidia Serrano, Senior Director of Sales Marketing at SXM Media and expert in multicultural marketing.

 “Bilingualism is a very individual experience,” she says.
 “How people weave English and Spanish into a conversation depends on context, emotion, and the words they can recall at any given moment.
 Native English speakers will lean into words native Spanish speakers won’t, and vice versa.
 It’s hard for an advertising message to apply this level of nuance and do so authentically.”

-Creative Insight: Individual experiences within your audience is crucial to keep in mind when deciding on a creative strategy.
+Creative Insight: Individual experiences within your audience are crucial to keep in mind when deciding on a creative strategy.
 In the language test, this surfaced as single languages resonating most, but this can play out in other creative decisions, too.
 It’s important to test and learn what makes the most sense for the individuals in your audience.

 2. Understand what corresponds to your brand’s unique identity

 On the other side of the authenticity coin is a brand’s unique identity.
 Essentially, is your brand also being authentic to itself?
 Language variations, again, are a great way to measure the impact here.